diyasen2021/WorkshopVariantAnalysis/Module1_01.md

 | Data volume            | Very large              | Moderate      | Small              |
 | Variant types detected | SNPs, indels, CNVs, SVs | SNPs, indels  | Mostly SNPs/indels |
 | Clinical use           | Advanced diagnostics    | Rare diseases | Routine testing    |

+   **Choosing the Right Approach**

+   The choice of DNA-seq method depends on:
+   Clinical or research question
+   Budget and turnaround time
+   Need for novel variant discovery
+   Data analysis and storage capacity

+📌 More sequencing is not always better — the best approach is the one that answers the question effectively.

 **Reference:**
 https://www.nature.com/articles/nrg2626